• Skip to primary navigation

 Green chilies 2 minced finely

-Fresh Cilantro 3 tablespoon chopped finely
+Fresh Cilantro 3 tbsp chopped finely

 Luke warm water 1 cup